Mesquite-Mocap/about.mesquite.cc/guide/guide.md

 Mesquite Motion Capture System - Standard Operating Procedure (SOP)

-1. Plug in the Dongle  (Formatted correctly for GitHub as H2 heading):
+1. Plug in the Dongle:

 - Insert the dongle into your PC and wait 5 seconds.
 - Open a web browser and visit [mesquite.cc](http://mesquite.cc).